MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pphysical_counter_overflow_handler.md

 ## -description

-Implemented by the client driver to ...
+The PPHYSICAL_COUNTER_OVERFLOW_HANDLER is implemented by the client driver to handle counter overflows from the counters resources acquired through the <a href="..\ntddk\nf-ntddk-halallocatehardwarecounters.md">HalAllocateHardwareCounters</a> routine.

 ## -prototype

 ```
 //Declaration

 PPHYSICAL_COUNTER_OVERFLOW_HANDLER PphysicalCounterOverflowHandler;

 // Definition

 VOID PphysicalCounterOverflowHandler
 (
 	ULONGLONG OverflowBits
 	HANDLE OwningHandle